Category Archives: Comedy

 The Savages (2007)

 Perhaps two of the best performances of the careers of both Philip Seymour Hoffman (Capote, Doubt) and Laura Linney (The Squid and the Whale, You Can Count on Me) are on display in the most under-appreciated movie in 2007, Tamara Jenkins (Slums of Beverly HillsThe Savages.
 This movie scored 89% fresh on Rotten Tomatoes yet amassed just $6.4 million at the box office.
 I did not see this movie in the theater.
 I remember hearing a lot about it, but I don’t remember seeing many trailers.
 And at the time, this wasn’t a movie that I thought would interest me.
-I am always a little lukewarm on films classified as drama and comedies.
-They are hit or miss for me.
+I am always lukewarm on films classified as drama and comedies.
+They are hit-or-miss for me.
 When they are right, they are great.
-But, for me, that seems to be the exception to the rule.
+But that seems to be the exception to the rule.
 I saw it only because it had such a high rating and because Linney earned a Best Actress Academy Award nomination for her performance.
 No one recommended this movie to me.
 It was a movie I told myself I would sit through and probably not enjoy, based on the reasons I listed above.
 Boy, was I wrong.
 The Savages is a fantastic movie and hits close to home for most of us at some point in our lives.

 Continue reading The Savages (2007)